-The European Commission is planning to bring energy efficiency into the blockchain sector.
-The region plans to promote environmentally-friendly crypto systems, such as those relying on proof-of-stake mechanisms.
+The European Commission plans to introduce energy efficiency into the blockchain sector.
+The region plans to promote environmentally friendly cryptosystems, such as those relying on proof-of-stake mechanisms.

-A draft proposal on the matter says that the EU will also mandate countries to assess the energy consumption of miners.
-The EU is currently looking into how it can manage energy consumption as demand is anticipated to increase during winter amid the lack of Russian gas.
+A draft proposal on the matter says that the EU will also mandate countries to assess miners’ energy consumption.
+The EU is currently investigating how to manage energy consumption, as demand is anticipated to increase during winter amid the lack of Russian gas.

 The executive arm of the EU has also added that the growing use of crypto assets has increased their energy demands.
 Therefore, the commission is tapping into cryptocurrencies and other blockchain technologies to ensure that only the most efficient versions of the technology are used.